 How Would I Use an Empathy Map?

-- seeing while using our product in their environment?
+- What would the user see while using our product in their environment?

-- saying & doing while using our product in public or in private?
+- What might the user be saying and/or doing while using our product?
+How would that change in a public or private setting?

-- experiencing as a pain point or fear when using our product?
+- What are some of the user’s pain points or fears when using our product?

 When Would I Use an Empathy Map?